Membership Growth and Retention

 Membership can grow by increasing the number of Guides in existing Units.
 This may involve attracting more youth members until the Unit is at capacity as defined by the supervision ratios in Guide Lines or by recruiting a new Unit Leader or Unit Helper to allow the number of Guides in the Unit to be increased.

-Find out about playgroups for ethnic communities and advertise to them in the say way you might advertise to other playgroups.
-If you own your meeting place, consider seeking an ethnic playgroup as a tenant, bringing in both rent and exposing that community to Guiding.
-Include non-Christian religious schools in your school visit plans.
-Some religious schools may be happy to start school-based Units.
+Find out about playgroups and advertise to them.
+If you own your meeting place, consider seeking a playgroup as a tenant, bringing in both rent and exposing that community to Girl Guiding.
 In this case, they may want their teachers and parents trained as Leaders.
-You will need to carefully consider the Learning Partners you appoint as they may need to offer more language support.
-If you are successful in establishing a Unit in a religious school, they will naturally integrate into the District.
+You will need to carefully consider the Mentors you appoint as they may need to offer more language support.

-Many ethnic groups place a strong value on learning.
-Ensure both the way you talk about Guiding and the program shows the non-formal EDUCATION aspects and the way girls develop.
-Don’t let families think it’s just craft / games / cooking, but make explicit how those activities build team work, develop leadership skills and promote healthy life styles.
+Ensure both the way you talk about Girl Guiding and the program shows the non-formal education aspects and the way girls develop.
+Don’t let families think it’s just craft/games/cooking, but make explicit how those activities build teamwork, develop leadership skills and promote healthy lifestyles.

-If you advertise in ethnic press, endeavour to use the language.
-If you have volunteers with language skills they could translate advertisements, otherwise you may need to seek State assistance.
+If you have volunteers with language skills they could translate advertisements where required, otherwise, you may need to seek State assistance.

-Guides with special needs work on the same program as other Guides.
-Because of the emphasis on self-development and personal challenge in the AGP the flexibility exists to adapt activities to the specific needs of these Guides.
+Because of the emphasis on self-development and personal challenge in the AGP, the flexibility exists to adapt activities to the specific needs of individual Girl Guides.
 Supervision ratios may need to be adjusted and the program modified to suit their unique requirements.
-Sometimes extra help may be required, particularly if the girl is unable to feed or toilet herself; this could be the girl’s carer or parent.
+Sometimes extra help may be required, this could be the girl’s carer or parent.
 If extra support is needed it must be understood that the carer takes an active role in the program.

 Retaining Youth Members

-Recruiting new members can be hard work but keeping them comes easily with a full and varied program which reflects the interests and passions of the girls.
-Having a healthy District is important too, with well-trained and passionate Leaders, a range of Units, a defined process for transfers between age groups and a District calendar of events and outdoor activities which adds variety to Unit programs.
+Recruiting new members can be hard work but keeping them comes easily with a full and varied program that reflects the interests and passions of the girls.
+Having a healthy District is important too, with well-trained and passionate Leaders, a range of Units, a defined process for transfers between age groups, and a District calendar of events and outdoor activities which adds variety to Unit programs.